FLCE - Florida Civics Literacy Exam

-In Pasco County course progression this course is recommended for 12th grade.
+In Pasco County course progression this course is recommended for 12th grade, after the student has taken a US History course.

 M/J Civics or M/J Civics Adavanced